Kangiqsualujjuaq: Economy

 Industries in Kangiqsualujjuaq include hunting of caribou, seal and beluga whale, Arctic char fishing, and the production of Inuit art.
 The town is also the main terminus of the George River canoeing expeditions (e.g. one of Chewonki Foundation's canoe trips).

 Government

 The police services are provided by the Kativik Regional Police Force.
 The Kativik School Board formerly operated the Ulluriaq School, previously the Satuumavik School.

-Transportation
+Infrastructure

 The town is served by the small Kangiqsualujjuaq Airport.
 Access is usually by plane, although Kangiqsualujjuamiut occasionally travel to Kuujjuaq in winter by snowmobile and in summer by boat, a journey of approximately 160 km to the southwest.
 Journeys across the Torngat Mountains by snowmobile to the Labrador settlements Nain and Nachvak are rarely embarked upon these days, but were commonplace when dog teams were used.
-Cargo ships from Montreal deliver cumbersome supplies and equipment to the community every summer.
+Cargo ships from Becancour deliver cumbersome supplies and equipment to the community every summer.